ekinhbayar/gitamp/README.md

 - Run `composer update`
 - Copy the config.sample.php file to config.php and change the settings
-- Run the server using `vendor/bin/aerys -c server.php`
+- Run the server using `php server.php`
 - Open your browser and go to http://localhost:1337 (for default settings)
 - Profit!

-## Development

-- Run the server using `vendor/bin/aerys -c server.php -d` for debugging output

 ## GitAmp as a Service